ganeti/ganeti/man/gnt-instance.rst

 blockdev\_prefix
     Valid for the Xen HVM and PVM hypervisors.

-    Relevant to nonpvops guest kernels, in which the disk device names are given by the host.
-Allows to specify 'xvd', which helps run Red Hat based installers, driven by anaconda.
+    Relevant to non-pvops guest kernels, in which the disk device names are given by the host.
+Allows one to specify 'xvd', which helps run Red Hat based installers, driven by anaconda.

 floppy\_image\_path